 Get more ideas in our Awesome Nerf Wars Birthday Party Ideas.

-Tweens & Teens love TikTok so why not let them make a few new videos.
+Tweens & Teens love TikTok so why not let them make a few new dance videos?
 They can plan out their outfits, dance moves, or cool tricks to show off in a new TikTok video.

 Tip: Make sure the parents are okay with it before they film the video.